 Then you can empty the Trash on Mac and restart your computer to exit safe mode.

-What's great about using Macube Cleaner is that you can free up more space by performing a whole cleanup on your Mac, clearing caches data, logs, mail/photos junks, unneeded iTunes backups, apps, large and old files and more.
-To delete the trash with Macube Cleaner:
+What's better about using Macube Cleaner is that you can free up more space by performing a whole cleanup on your Mac, clearing caches data, logs, mail/photos junks, unneeded iTunes backups, apps, large and old files and more.
+Here’s how to delete the trash with Macube Cleaner:

 The Trash will be emptied on your Mac.

-Also, if the file is named with weird characters, rename the file.
+Also, if the file is named with weird characters, just rename the file, and usually you will be able to delete it normally.

 Choose the disk that contains the file that you want to delete.
 Then click First Aid to repair the disk.